 Submitting the correct details is crucial.
 The wrong details could potentially lower the amount of financial aid you are eligible for.
+Submitting wrong details also means filing corrections, which can take some time.
+Subsequently, your financial aid package could be delayed.
 In order to submit the correct details, you must first understand what counts as an asset on the FAFSA.

 Assets on the FAFSA

 An asset is essentially any money that you have readily available.
 For the purpose of filling the FAFSA, these are counted as assets: